 From Beijing, you’ll fly to the ancient capital of Xi’an, where you’ll settle into the serene Shangri-La Xi’an hotel and enjoy a traditional dumpling banquet.

 Twenty-two centuries ago, Emperor Qin Shi Huang unified a huge swath of the country (and gave it his name)—and he intended to keep what he conquered, even in the afterlife.
-He created an astonishing stone army to guard his tomb, which laid undisturbed until the 20th century.
-About 8,000 of the UNESCO-designated Terracotta Warriors and Horses have been excavated, still standing in battle formation.
-You’ll visit the museum dedicated to this amazing archaeological discovery.
+He created an astonishing Terra-cotta Army to guard his tomb, which laid undisturbed until the 20th century.
+Only about 8,000 of the UNESCO-designated Terracotta Warriors and Horses have been excavated, and they still stand in battle formation to face his long-dead enemies at the museum dedicated to this amazing archaeological discovery.
 From the battlefields, seek peace and pleasure at the serene seven-story Big Wild Goose Pagoda, sacred to Buddhists since the seventh century; legend states if you throw a coin through the pagoda’s windows, it will bring you good luck—give it a try.
 A lovely traditional dinner and a cultural performance that re-creates the music, folk dances and gorgeous silk costumes of the Tang Dynasty provide the perfect ending to a day in China’s ancient capital.

 Cherished for 10,000 years, jade is valued for both its intrinsic beauty and its symbolic meaning.
 Watch artisans carving intricate designs.
 Transfer to the airport and fly to Chongqing, where you’ll board your ship and settle into your Executive Suite.

 Limestone cliffs sheathed in greenery loom above the water; mountains wreathed in mist tower in the distance; every view of the Three Gorges is a picture straight out of China’s iconic watercolor illustrations—breathtaking, ethereal and unforgettable.
 A stop at Shibao Pagoda, built into the side of a steep hill that is now an island as a result of rising waters from the Three Gorges Dam, offers you a colorful encounter with some unusual legends.
 Later, enjoy the Captain’s Welcome Reception with complimentary wine, giving you a chance to mingle with your fellow passengers.